openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 This section defines how Authorization Response containing a VP Token can be signed and/or encrypted at the application level when the Response Type value is `vp_token` or `vp_token id_token`.

 To sign, or sign and encrypt the Authorization Response, implementations MAY use JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM].

-To encrypt an unsigned Authorization Response, this specification extends JARM to allow the JWT containing the response parameters to be only encrypted.
+To encrypt an unsigned Authorization Response, this specification extends [JARM] to allow the JWT containing the response parameters to be only encrypted as a JWE.
+In that case, `iss`, `exp` and `aud` SHOULD be omitted in JWT Claims Set of the JWE and processing rules as per JARM related to these claims do not apply.
+Furthermore, rules as per [JARM] related to JWS processing MUST be ignored.

+The following is a non-normative example of a JWT Claims Set used in an Authorization Response that is encrypted and not signed:

+<{{examples/response/jarm_jwt_enc_only_vc_json_body.json}}

 The JWT response document MUST include `vp_token` and `presentation_submission` parameters as defined in (#response-parameters).

 The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms.

 To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or within the metadata defined in the Entity Configuration when [@!OpenID.Federation] is used.